nanonull/bean-trace/README.md

 Rules:
 - fields with already defined getter/setter are skipped;
 - final/static are skipped;
-- fields with all access modifiers support transformation;
+- in other cases transformation is supported for fields with all access modifiers.

 ### Usage:
 Maven dependency using jitpack (Choose version by "get it" button and add repository with dependency):